A hydrocele is a fluid-filled sac in the scrotum.

 Hydroceles are common in newborn infants.

 During a baby's development in the womb, the testicles descend from the abdomen through a tube into the scrotum.
-Hydroceles occur when this tube does not close.
+Hydroceles occur when this tube does not close after the testicle moves through it.
 Fluid drains from the abdomen through the open tube and gets trapped in the scrotum.
 This causes the scrotum to swell.

 Most hydroceles go away a few months after birth.
 Sometimes, a hydrocele may occur with an inguinal hernia.